-When looking for energy efficient appliances for your home, you need to look out for the energy ratings label on appliances and consider the size of the appliance that you require.
+When looking for energy efficient appliances for your home, you need to look out for the energy ratings label and consider the size of the appliance that you require.

 In general, energy ratings are categorised by the product’s size.
 This means that two differently sized appliances with the same energy rating might use different amounts of electricity.
 For instance, an A rated 180-litre fridge freezer could cost only £43 a year to run, whereas a larger 525-litre fridge freezer with a better A+ rating could cost £57 a year to run.